 The adaptation in the camel

-The camels control the opening and closing their nostrils to prevent the entrance of the sand particles inside the nose during the sandstorms, The camel has a forked upper lip and strong enamel of its teeth to enable it to eat the spiny and dry desert plants without harming it.
+The camels control the opening and closing of their nostrils to prevent the entrance of the sand particles inside the nose during the sandstorms, The camel has a forked upper lip and strong enamel of its teeth to enable it to eat the spiny and dry desert plants without harming it.

-The ears of the camel are small and they are covered from inside with the dense hair that obstructs the dust and the sand, The legs of the camel end in the broad pad to prevent their diving in the smooth sand and its legs have the thick skin to protect them from the high temperature of the soil.
+The ears of the camel are small and they are covered from the inside with the dense hair that obstructs the dust and the sand, The legs of the camel end in a broad pad to prevent their diving in the smooth sand and its legs have the thick skin to protect them from the high temperature of the soil.

 The blood temperature of the camel is not constant as in the other mammals, It changes from 34 degree Celsius in the morning to 41 degree Celsius during the daylight hours, So, The camel has no need for sweating.